Apple’s New Email Policy: What’s Going to Change and How to Build an Effective Email Marketing Campaign During a High-Privacy Era

 “Hide My Email”

-This is another novelty to be introduced this fall.
-Basically, Apple will allow users to stay anonymous by generating “unique, random email addresses” that clients can use when signing up for a newsletter or filling out an application form.
+This is another novelty introduced that fall.
+Basically, Apple allows users to stay anonymous by generating “unique, random email addresses” that clients can use when signing up for a newsletter or filling out an application form.

-The letters, however, will still be forwarded to a user’s personal inbox.
-This way, users will get the best of both worlds (data privacy & inbox packed with wanted emails).
-At the same time, marketers will suffer from extra anonymity and a lack of properly segmented audiences.
+The letters, however, are still forwarded to a user’s personal inbox.
+This way, users get the best of both worlds (data privacy & inbox packed with wanted emails).
+At the same time, marketers suffer from extra anonymity and a lack of properly segmented audiences.

 Credits: Apple

-How Will The New Protection Program Impact My Email Marketing Strategy?
+How Does The New Protection Program Impact My Email Marketing Strategy?

 Although we can’t speak for all people, it’s safe to say that when most users are offered a chance to opt out of having their data tracked, they take it.
-And, if the mail policy is just as popular as the previous app data tracking update, some things will definitely change for marketers.
+And, as the mail policy is just as popular as the previous app data tracking update, some things are definitely changing for marketers.
 Let’s get more specific.

 Open Rates

-As I said above, email data will be automatically pre-loaded by Apple whether a user opened the email or not.
-That is, the open rates of your emails won’t be reliable with the new iOS 15, so when you see your open statistics suddenly move up in a couple of months – don’t trust your eyes.
+As I said above, email data is automatically pre-loaded by Apple whether a user opened the email or not.
+That is, the open rates of your emails haven’t been so reliable since the iOS 15 launch, so when you see your open statistics suddenly move up in a couple of months – don’t trust your eyes.

 The open rate factor comes first and foremost as it paves the way to all further email marketing changes.
 We’ll get to that in a sec.